Related Resources

 Note that the sequence of purpose, processes, and content is important because it implies priorities.

 Banathy further writes (p.
 61) that a systems approach is multi-directional, in that it not only allows feedback, but it also has feed-ahead or feed-forward strategies for selecting learning experiences.
-Thus, instructional systems are dynamic, rather than liner as some people would like us to believe.
+Thus, instructional systems are dynamic, rather than linear as some people would like us to believe.

 Next Steps

-Return to the History of Instructional System Design
+Return to the History of Instructional System Design:

 Reference